 Spinach Roti and Za'atar Labneh.
 I have met a lot of lovely people on social media.
 Many of them are really talented cooks and bakers, specializing in foods I am not very familiar with.
 Archana from @foodyfables is one of those.
 Her feed is awesome and food inspiring.
 If she had a website, I would link this to her, but she doesn't.
 So, if you have Instagram, check her out.
 She posted about a spinach roti and I was so intrigued, I had to give it a try.
 It is a super easy flatbread that is common in Indian cooking.
 That is where the idea for this Spinach Roti with Labneh Za'atar came from.

 Because the labneh takes some time to make, I will start with that.
 Use a whole or partial fat plain yogurt.
 I grabbed a Greek yogurt for this, but it is not my preference.
 I actually like regular yogurt instead.
 The Greek yogurt makes the labneh so thick and not as creamy as I like.
-But...it is what I had, so I used it.
+I have a post all about making Labneh you can read up on.

 Add the salt and mix.
 This will help separate out the whey.